-Pari Saikia is an independent human rights journalist from New Delhi, India.
+Pari Saikia is an independent human trafficking journalist and documentarian from New Delhi, India.

-She is the recipient of the Grand Prize of the European Commission's Lorenzo Natali Media Prize 2021 for her story on trafficking of Rohingya women.
+She is a former fellow of Reporters Without Borders Germany and a three-time grantee of “Modern Slavery Unveiled” by Journalismfund Europe.
+In 2021, she was awarded with the European Commission's Lorenzo Natali Media Prize 2021 (Grand Prize) for her investigation on the bride trafficking of Rohingya women.

 Pari Saikia